High Functioning Businesswoman

 Janine was hospitalized 4 times for depression and panic attacks before her visit to me, and had two courses of shock therapy (ECT) with minimal benefit.
 She was on four medications: Clozaril, Depakote, Lorazepam and Wellbutrin.

-Came to Whole Psychiatry
+Came to Whole Psychiatry and Brain Recovery Center

 During the extended evaluation I conduct with patients, (history and physical) Janine complained of: migraines, deadening of emotion, extreme sedation, a 50-lb. weight gain since being on medication, trouble falling asleep despite her medications, Constipation/diarrhea, dry skin, peripheral edema and impaired concentration.
 Her Beck Depression Inventory (BDI) was 29, indicating a depression of high-moderate severity.